kavia-common/samsung-tv-content-hub-79822-85981/mytv_frontend/DEV_SERVER.md

 Watch:
 - Custom ignore rules to prevent reload storms:
+  - Ignored: ../mytv/** (sibling project is not part of this app)
-  - Ignored: dist, node_modules, .git, lock/log files, post_process_status.lock
+  - Ignored: dist, node_modules, .git, .cache, .vite, lock/log files, post_process_status.lock
+  - Ignored: .env and .env.* (env changes do NOT trigger restarts)
   - Ignored: public/**/* except whitelisted `public/images/**` and `public/assets/**`
   - Ignored: public/healthz and subpaths
 - Keep assets under `public/assets/` or `public/images/` only.
 Do not programmatically write to `public/` or `index.html` at runtime.

+Environment variables:
+- Place local overrides in `.env.local` if needed.
+Vite will read them, but watcher ignores `.env*` so changes won’t auto-restart; restart manually if necessary.

+Single app root:
+- Use only `mytv_frontend/` as the Vite root.
+The sibling `mytv/` project is a separate demo and is ignored by dev server.

 Allowed hosts:
 - vscode-internal-39544-beta.beta01.cloud.kavia.ai